Advisor Tips: The Comprehensive Exam

 - The student must pass each of the five questions to pass the exam.

-- Additional information on the Comprehensive Exam is available on page 29 of Graduate Studies Bulletin.
+- Additional information on the Comprehensive Exam is available on page 29 of the Graduate Studies Bulletin.

 NOTE TO THE ADVISOR: According to a recent change in policy enacted by the Graduate Faculty Council, each committee member only reads and evaluates the answer to the question that he or she supplied.
 Previously, each committee member read and evaluated all of the questions.
 The exam committee consists of five graduate faculty members.
 One member is automatically the advisor, unless the student has not taken a course from the advisor.
 A second member is an instructor of EDU5005, the required question.
 The other three members of the committee are chosen by the student in consultation with the advisor.
 In the event that the student has not taken a course from his/her advisor, the advisor does not sit on the committee.
 Instead the student, in consultation with the advisor, selects three committee members from courses he has taken.